*There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.*

 Estimate How Taxes on Traditional 401K/IRAs effects Future Expenses

 Also, you need to consider taxes when figuring out how much do you need to retire.
 Depending on how you plan to fund your retirement this may or may not be a huge hit to your expenses in retirement.

 Taxes won’t be as impactful for those who will be funding retirement with rental properties or Roth IRA’s (taxes were taken out at the time the money was invested).
 In contrast, for those using traditional 401k’s or similar taxable accounts, taxes haven’t been paid yet and will have to be paid in the year they are withdrawn.

 For example: $50,000 in yearly expenses, taxed at a rate of 22% would require $61,000 per year in retirement.

 Conclusion on Future Retirement Expenses

 There are several variables to consider when planning for retirement.
-Lots of research and preparing can’t provide the exact number needed for retirement.
-However, it can provide a greater level of confidence in the amount needed.
+Fortunately, lots of research and preparing can give you a good average retirement savings goal.
+It can, also, provide a greater level of confidence in the amount needed.